Kingxukai/linux/Documentation/hwmon/dell-smm-hwmon.rst

 * restricted:bool
                    Allow fan control only to processes with the ``CAP_SYS_ADMIN`` capability set or processes run
-                   as root when using the legacy ``/proc/i8k`` interface.
-In this case normal users will be able to read temperature and fan status but not to control the fan.
+                   as root when using the woke legacy ``/proc/i8k`` interface.
+In this case normal users will be able to read temperature and fan status but not to control the woke fan.
 If your notebook is shared with other users and you don't trust them you may want to use this option. (default: 1, only available with ``CONFIG_I8K``)